CllsPy/FreeCodeCamp/1_MachineLearningWithPython/Projects/LinearRegressionHealthCoastsCalculator/README.md

-Linear Regression Health Costs Calculator
+# Linear Regression Health Costs Calculator

-You will be working on this project with Google Colaboratory.
+In this project, you will build a machine learning model to predict healthcare costs using **linear regression**.
+You will be working on this project using **Google Colaboratory**.

+## Steps to Complete the Project

+1. **Create a copy of the notebook**:
+   - Go to the provided Google Colaboratory link.
-After going to that link, create a copy of the notebook either in your own account or locally.
-Once you complete the project and it passes the test (included at that link), submit your project link below.
-If you are submitting a Google Colaboratory link, make sure to turn on link sharing for "anyone with the link."
+   - Create a copy of the notebook either in your own Google account or locally.

-We are still developing the interactive instructional content for the machine learning curriculum.
-For now, you can go through the video challenges in this certification.
-You may also have to seek out additional learning resources, similar to what you would do when working on a real-world project.

-In this challenge, you will predict healthcare costs using a regression algorithm.

-You are given a dataset that contains information about different people including their healthcare costs.
-Use the data to predict healthcare costs based on new data.
+2. **Data Preparation**:

-The first two cells of this notebook import libraries and the data.
+   - The first two cells of the notebook will import the necessary libraries and the dataset.

-Make sure to convert categorical data to numbers.
-Use 80% of the data as the train_dataset and 20% of the data as the test_dataset.
+   - Make sure to **convert categorical data to numbers** where required.
+   - Split the data into **train_dataset** (80%) and **test_dataset** (20%).

+3. **Label Creation**:
-pop off the "expenses" column from these datasets to create new datasets called train_labels and test_labels.
-Use these labels when training your model.
+   - Remove the `expenses` column from both datasets and create new datasets called `train_labels` and `test_labels`.
+   - These new labels will be used when training the model.

+4. **Model Training**:
-Create a model and train it with the train_dataset.
-Run the final cell in this notebook to check your model.
-The final cell will use the unseen test_dataset to check how well the model generalizes.
+   - Create a regression model and train it using the `train_dataset`.
+   - Once your model is trained, run the final cell to evaluate its performance on the `test_dataset`.

+5. **Evaluation**:
-To pass the challenge, model.evaluate must return a Mean Absolute Error of under 3500.
-This means it predicts health care costs correctly within $3500.
+   - To pass the challenge, the model must return a **Mean Absolute Error (MAE)** of under **3500**.
+This means the model should predict healthcare costs with an error of less than $3500.

+6. **Final Prediction**:
-The final cell will also predict expenses using the test_dataset and graph the results.
+   - The final cell will also predict healthcare expenses using the `test_dataset` and generate a graph to visualize the results.

+## Additional Notes
+- The **interactive instructional content** for the machine learning curriculum is still in development.
+For now, you can watch the video challenges included in the certification.
+- You may need to **seek out additional learning resources** (e.g., tutorials, documentation) as you would in a real-world project.

+## Submission Instructions

+- Once you complete the project and pass the test (provided in the notebook), submit your project link.
+- If submitting a **Google Colaboratory** link, make sure that **link sharing is enabled** for "anyone with the link."

+Good luck, and happy coding!